 A few months ago, I had a very busy schedule, working on a big project with a colleague of mine and coming home to resume the tedious job of nurturing my household.

-I was always striving to realize a new goal and meeting the excessive expectations I had of myself at the expense of being the well-rounded woman I was supposed to be.
+I was always striving to achieve a new goal and meet the excessive expectations I had of myself at the expense of being the well-rounded woman I was supposed to be.

 1. The Body

-Drink an extra glass of water or add an extra portion of fruits or veggies to each meal.
-Include super foods from the sunnah like dates, raw honey, watermelon, yoghurt, cucumbers and what you have into your diet.
+• Drink an extra glass of water or add an extra portion of fruit or veggies to each meal.
+Include super foods from the sunnah like dates, raw honey, watermelon, yoghurt, cucumbers, and whatever you have in your diet.

 The Prophet (PBUH) said: “No human ever filled a vessel worse than the stomach.
 Sufficient for any son of Adam are a few morsels to keep his back straight.
 But if he must fill it, then one third for his food, one third for his drink and one third for his breath.”
 (Tirmidhi)